-"Retaliation" is adverse action taken against an individual because that individual has, in good faith, with respect to Prohibited Conduct under this Policy: (1) personally complained of, or opposed, actual or perceived discrimination, harassment, or retaliation; (2) testified, assisted, or participated in (or refused to participate in) an investigation, proceeding, hearing, or legal action involving a claim of discrimination, harassment, or retaliation; or (3) exercised legal rights under a relevant statute, regulation, or policy that involves a Protected Characteristic.
+Retaliation The University prohibits Retaliation for those individuals who meet the definition of Complainant where the alleged conduct is under the jurisdiction of this Policy.
+Retaliation "Retaliation" is adverse action taken against an individual because that individual has, in good faith, with respect to Prohibited Conduct under this Policy: (1) personally complained of, or opposed, actual or perceived discrimination, harassment, or retaliation; (2) testified, assisted, or participated in (or refused to participate in) an investigation, proceeding, hearing, or legal action involving a claim of discrimination, harassment, or retaliation; or (3) exercised legal rights under a relevant statute, regulation, or policy that involves a Protected Characteristic.
 "Retaliation" also includes adverse actions or threats or other actions that are intended to, or would, dissuade a reasonable person from engaging in the above-protected activities, including indirectly encouraging retaliation on one's behalf.
 Adverse action does not include perceived or petty slights, or trivial annoyances.

+Retaliation The University prohibits Retaliation for those individuals who meet the definition of Complainant where the alleged conduct is under the jurisdiction of this Policy.
 In addition to the actions prohibited above, retaliation includes intimidation, threats, coercion, violence or discrimination against any individual for the purpose of interfering with any right established by this Policy or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding, or hearing under this Policy.
 The exercise of rights protected under the First Amendment does not constitute retaliation prohibited under this section.
 Charging an individual with a code of conduct violation for making a materially false statement in bad faith in the course of a proceeding under this Policy does not constitute retaliation prohibited under of this section, provided, however, that a determination regarding responsibility, alone, is not sufficient to conclude that any party made a materially false statement in bad faith.